philtuskha/ditl/README.md

 # ditl
-This is an annonymous, but kind, texting web app written in django.
+An annonymous, group-texting, self-policing, web-app written with the help of django.